DO YOU KNOW ...

 appreciative of the efforts of his parishioners in the practising of

 their Catholic Faith.
 The large numbers and well-attended Services,

 and also, the co-operation and generosity of the Catholics have always

 "We seek to welcome everyone and to share with them the good

 news of God's love and life in Christ" says Bishop Camillo.
 He concludes

 on a meaningful note, "Our term here in Kuwait is a great occasion to give

 MARBLE PLAQUES WITH INSCRIPTION IN ENGLISH AND ARABIC ON THE WALL|

-OUTSIDE THE HOLY FAMILY CATHEDRAL
+OUTSIDE THE HOLY FAMILY CO-CATHEDRAL

 "In Grateful Remembrance of H.H.
 Sheikh Abdullah Al Salim Al Sabah and the Government